 ACO Name and Telephone Number:

-(D) If a contract modification results in a change to any data verifying duty-free entitlement previously furnished, forward a revised notification including the changed data to DCMA New York.
+(E) If a contract modification results in a change to any data verifying duty-free entitlement previously furnished, forward a revised notification including the changed data to DCM New York.

-(B) Upon receipt of import documentation for incoming shipments from the contractor, its agent, or the U.S. Customs Service, will verify the duty-free entitlement and execute the duty-free entry certificate.
+(ii) The responsibility for issuing duty-free entry certificates for foreign supplies purchased under a DoD contract or subcontract rests with the Customs Team, DCMDE-GNIC, DCM New York.
+Upon receipt of import documentation for incoming shipments from the contractor, its agent, or the U.S. Customs Service, DCM New York will verify the duty-free entitlement and execute the duty-free entry certificate.

 (iii) Upon arrival of foreign supplies at ports of entry, the consignee, generally the contractor or its agent (import broker) for shipments to other than a military installation, will file U.S. Customs Form 7501, 7501A, or 7506, with the District Director of Customs.

-(2) Immediate entry and release.
-Importations made in the name of a DoD military facility or shipped directly to a military facility are entitled to release under the immediate delivery procedure.
+(3) Immediate entry and release.
+Importations made in the name of a DoD military facility or being shipped directly to a military facility are entitled to release under the immediate delivery procedure.

 (i) A DoD immediate delivery application has been approved and is on file at Customs Headquarters.

 (ii) The application is for an indefinite period and is good for all Customs districts, areas, and ports.